sandulat/sandulat/content/blog/mapping-json-columns-to-dtos-with-laravels-new-custom-casts/index.md

 ---

+> Keep in mind that I don't recommend storing the "address" as a JSON column.
+This minimalistic example is just for demonstration purposes.

+---

 Thanks for reading this post!
 Subscribe below and get notified when new posts will be released or follow me on [Twitter (@sandulat)](https://twitter.com/sandulat).